sulfo/xml-sitemap-feed/readme.txt

 = Can I change the sitemap name/URL? =

-No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` but if you have the Default option set the feed is only available via `yourblogurl.tld/?sitemap=1`.
+No. If you have fancy URL's turned ON in WordPress (Permalinks), the sitemap url that you manually submit to Google (if you are impatient) should be `yourblogurl.tld/sitemap.xml` or `yourblogurl.tld/feed/sitemap/` but if you have the Permalinks' Default option set the feed is only available via `yourblogurl.tld/?feed=sitemap`.

 = Where can I customize the xml output? =